529collegesavings.JPG (18126 bytes)

 However, should this situation arise (less than or greater than 5 years), you could slide partial amounts, as well.
 Since estate and gift tax rules seem to be changed every 2-3 years, who knows what the estate tax gift rules will be when it comes under consideration for you.
 THEREFORE, you and your advisor would simply need to deal with the options available at that time.

 Please keep in mind that 529 'gifts' are not in addition to regular money gifts that you can claim as part of your $13,000 annual exclusion per beneficiary.
-Call us at 1-800-480-7526 for details on how to minimize or avoid possible gift tax consequences.

 Action To Take